narqo/bem-make/README.md

     $ make .jdepend

 To generate dependancies for all pages.

 Dependancies are just another make files that describe resources page is consist of.
-A more about concept of auto-dependancies generation read http://www.gnu.org/software/make/manual/make.html#Automatic-Prerequisites.
+For more about concept of auto-dependancies generation read http://www.gnu.org/software/make/manual/make.html#Automatic-Prerequisites.

-Dependancies are generated with *d.js* tech (see `tools/techs/d.js` for code).
+Dependancies are generated with custom *d.js* tech (see `tools/techs/d.js` for code).

     $ make clean

-Clean `pages` level from all generated content.
+Clean `pages` level from all auto generated content.